ucsdlib/workshops/_posts/2022-01-04-gps-python.markdown

 ---
 layout: post
-title: School of Global Policy and Strategy: Intro to Python (2022)
+title: School of Global Policy and Strategy - Intro to Python (2022)
 category:
   - posts
   - upcoming